 That means that we want a process where out of specification chance is 2 out of billion (0.00000000197).
-To get this we must have 6 standard deviations far from the mean/target.
-We need to upgrade of manufacturing units to that level.
+To get this, we must have 6 standard deviations far from the mean/target.
+We need to upgrade manufacturing units to that level.

 Setting Control Limits

-To get the above results we have to set control limits so that we get a warning as soon as it approaches this area.
+To get the above results, we have to set control limits to get a warning as soon as it approaches this area.
 These control limits are nothing but just an alert system though the product is well in range.
 In our case, we will set it like

 - Upper Control Limit (UCL) – 102.25cm